-Will Writing is not part of the Intrinsic Financial Services offering and is offered in our own right.
-Intrinsic Financial Services accept no responsibility for these aspects of our business.
+Will writing is not part of the Quilter Financial Planning offering and is by referral only.
+Quilter Financial Planning accept no responsibility for this aspect of our business.

 The below taxation information is based on our current understanding of taxation legislation and regulations.
 Any levels and bases of, and reliefs from, taxation are subject to change.

 Civil partnerships in the United Kingdom, granted under the Civil Partnership Act 2004, allow couples to obtain essentially the same rights and responsibilities as marriage.
 Initially the Act permitted only same-sex couples to form civil partnerships.
 This was altered to include opposite-sex couples in 2019.
 Though from March 2014 full same-sex marriage was legalised in England, Scotland and Wales, civil partnership remains available.
 Designed to be very much equivalent to marriage for same sex couples, a civil partnership carries both rights and responsibilities.

 Perhaps the most important point to note is that a civil partnership must be registered.
 Just as a heterosexual couple living together do not benefit from the protections of a married couple, a same sex couple will be treated no differently under the new law unless their relationship is registered.

 Registration of a Civil Partnership must be made in the presence of a Civil Partnership registrar and will require two witnesses.
 As with a marriage, the intention to register a Civil Partnership must be announced, publicly, at least 28 days (England and Wales) prior to the Registration.

 It will be necessary for both parties to the partnership to be single so that previously married individuals will need to obtain a divorce.
 This is an important point as many individuals will not have bothered to seek a divorce since no form of legally recognised relationship was previously available.